 Despite its central location, Centro’s grittier reputation means that accommodation is much more affordable than in the fashionable districts.
 If you’re on a budget and want the double whammy of saving on both accommodation and travel fares between attractions, Centro is one to consider.

-Stay in La Candelaria – Centro if You don’t mind staying in one of the shadier parts of the city; Convenient access to the whole city is a priority; You are on a budget; You are staying for a shorter break.🔍FIND BEST HOTELS IN MEDELLIN
+Stay in La Candelaria – Centro if You are on a budget; You don’t mind staying in one of the shadier parts of the city; Convenient access to the whole city is a priority; You are staying for a shorter break; this is your first visit;

-6. Belén, where to stay in Medellin on budget
+6. Belén, where to stay in Medellin in authentic neighborhood

-This neighborhood in Medellin is authentic Colombia.
+Located in the south of Laureles, this working-class community just west of the Medellín River is authentic Colombia.
 Its cool atmosphere has attracted the city’s middle class, yet it has an edge to it.
 It cannot claim to be a really affluent area, but its industrial past has been left behind.

 One of the oldest districts in Medellin, Belen is now home to quite a mix of people and cultures.
 It is a safe district worth considering as your city base.
 You will not lack things to do and places to visit to enjoy a social life.
 What you will not find are any famous landmarks to attract traditional tourists.

 You will find green spaces, trails for cycling and walking.
-If you go up to Cerro Nutibara, a small hill, you will find an interesting village at the summit.
+If you go up to Cerro Nutibara, a small hill, you will find an interesting Pueblito Paisa, a mock Antioquian village at the summit.

-You will not find luxury hotels in Belen, but you will find a good choice of mid-range hotels and budget hostels.🔍FIND BEST HOTELS IN BELEN
+You will not find luxury hotels in Belen, but you will find a good choice of mid-range hotels and budget hostels.

 7. Guayabal, where to stay in Medellin near Olaya Herrera Airport